 - Souvlaki joints are everywhere, and you can find them by following the smell of the roasted meats to the source.
 A little distinction – souvlaki are little meat strips grilled on a stick, while gyros are the big cones of roasting rotating meat you’ll see in the window.
 You can get them usually in a few different meats (chicken and pork are classics), and as a plate or on a pita with salad, fries, and tzatziki.
 An excellent and cheap snack or light meal at any time.

-- Cafes usually serve a little food, but they’re a better stop for a coffee or glass of wine.
+- Greek cafes (called kafenios) sometimes serve a bit of food, but they’re a better stop for a coffee or glass of wine.

 - Mezze places specialize in serving big dishes you share as you hang out with friends or family.
 They have great prices and a relaxed, fun atmosphere.